paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ##AmazonFSx

-Amazon FSx is one of AWS's file-based storage services.
+Amazon FSx is a fully managed service by AWS that provides file storage for workloads that require high-performance and scalable storage.
+Amazon FSx offers different types of file systems optimized for various use cases.

 1. **Amazon FSx for Windows File Server**:
      - **Windows File Systems**: It is a fully managed, scalable and Windows compatible file storage service.